build-on-aws/content/posts/monitor-github-traffic-with-aws-serverless/index.md

 ![trigger](images/trigger.png)

 Note that the entire solution has been built using AWS Serverless technology.
 Lambda for the compute, DynamoDB for the database, S3 for storage, QuickSight for analytics, and EventBridge for scheduling.
 This means there's no infrastructure that needs to be managed, and we only pay for what we use (almost all of this is included in the free tier).
 Since all the services used are managed by AWS, we get the added benefit of improved security and reliability i.e. no security groups/NACLs to manage, and definitely no multi-AZ configurations required (they're all managed by the service and are multi-AZ by default.
-Yay high availability!).
+Yay, high availability!).

 ## Conclusion